KetanAtri/DesignPatterns/README.md

     like an extension of the factory method pattern.
 Note that adding a new product type to the sets will require changes in all the concrete implementations. </li>
     <li> Singleton - Useful when only one instance of a class should be present in the application.
 Note that
-    subclassing should be prevented to avoid multiple instance creation. </li>
+    subclassing should be prevented to avoid multiple instance creation.
+Note that static objects are created once per class loader and not once per JVM. </li>
 </ul>

 <b> Additional Notes </b>